shouvik94/MAC-module-in-verilog/README.md

 # MAC-module-in-verilog
- Combining floating point multiplier and adder
+ Designing Adder and Multiplier in IEEE754 format for floating point numbers Combining the two modules with timing verification